airdock-io/docker-base/README.md

 ## latest (current)

-- use debian jessie distribution as our default system
+- use ALpine Linux distribution as our default system
 - add gosu utility
 - configure default locale to en_US.UTF-8, set LC_ALL and LANG variable
-- default command to "/bin/bash" with initialized shell
-- fix build issue with docker (apt-get usage with term dialog, no init.d, add apt-utils)
 - use MIT license
-- set default working directory to /root,
-- add few common aliases (see [Alias](http://www.cyberciti.biz/tips/bash-aliases-mac-centos-linux-unix.html) for more)
 - add create-user script (utility to create 'standard user account')
 - add post-install script (utility to clean up image in dockerfile )
 - create all common user account used in airdock images